branvu/dbzCode18/README.md

     - support for android.graphics.Color.
     - added support for ElapsedTime.
     - improved look and legibility of blocks.
-    - support for compass sensor.
+    - support for compass colorSensor.
-    - support for ultrasonic sensor.
+    - support for ultrasonic colorSensor.
     - support for IrSeeker.
     - support for LED.
-    - support for color sensor.
+    - support for color colorSensor.
     - support for CRServo
     - prompt user to configure robot before using programming mode.
  * Provides ability to disable audio cues.